sidheshwarjadhav100/ECI_Project_using_JDBC/README.md

-# Election Commission of India (ECI) Management System
+# Election Commission of India (ECI) Candidate Hub

 **A Java-based CRUD application for managing candidate information for the Election Commission of India (ECI).**